 Video, 5'30'' (2019)

-Excerpt from Kaya Genç's review of Forward, March! at SALT Beyoğlu; “Maria Andersson and Nancy Atakan Unearthed a Historical Agenda to Modernize Turkey — through Gymnastics ”, Art in America, November 2019.
+Excerpt from a review in Art in America by Kaya Genç of Forward, March! at SALT Beyoğlu; “Maria Andersson and Nancy Atakan Unearthed a Historical Agenda to Modernize Turkey — through Gymnastics ”, November 2019.

 “ I catch Maria Andersson’s five-minute video The Traveler (2019) at the scene when a group of people are passionately singing the Youth March on top of the Atatürk Monument in Taksim Square.
 This sound inevitably gives me goosebumps just as it had throughout the first twelve years of my life on national holidays.
 While we might not feel a deep commitment to the patriotic and national values of the march, singing this melody and the lyrics alongside a group of people evokes strong emotions in most of us.
 This shared emotional response among citizens of Turkey is also confusing — is this a learned response that is derived from the Turkish nationalist agenda or does it correspond to universal emotions of unity and togetherness?